collab-uniba/EMTK_docker/README.md

 - `-o /path/to/.../ngrams`: [optional] with custom models, also the path to the folder containing the dictionaries extracted during the training step; the folder must include n-grams (i.e., UnigramsList.txt and BigramsList.txt).
 - `-l`: [optional] if present, the input corpus comes with a gold label in the column label.

-As a result, the script will create an output folder in the present current directory named `classification_<file.csv>_<emotion>`, containing:
+As a result, the script will create an output folder in the present working directory named `classification_<file.csv>_<emotion>`, containing:

 - `predictions_<emotion>.csv`: a csv file, containing a binary prediction (yes/no) for each line of the input corpus: